 Exercise for working one to one

 This is a great exercise to use with a colleague, client, partner or friend.
+People find it helps them clearly see if, and where, meaningfulness is absent, and decide what to do about it.

 Now take turns to discuss how you feel when you look at where your time goes.
 Identify the smallest change you can make that would restore your sense of balance and meaningfulness, or increase it.
 List any practical actions you need to take.